Hoarding Profits by Delaying Your Recovery

 In the mid-1990s, insurance companies adopted a business model called the McKinsey model.
 This new approach to insurance used computers to automatically offer settlements up to 30 percent smaller than what a claimant was entitled to.
 If clients accepted the low-ball offer, they would quickly receive a check.
 However, if a policyholder pushed back on the offer, the system would push the case to the bottom of a waitlist.
 The system was designed to put pressure on homeowners and businesses to accept low offers or risk getting no relief for months on end.
 This approach has earned billions of dollars for major insurance providers (built on the backs of underpaying policyholders).

-The short answer is yes, it is absolutely illegal.
-However, insurance companies found a loophole: the law stipulates that they must act on a claim within a certain window of time (usually two to four weeks).
+The short answer is yes, it is illegal.
+However, insurance companies found a loophole: the law stipulates they must act on a claim within a certain window of time (usually two to four weeks).
 However, "acting on your claim" is too broad a phrase.
-Residents and businesses are reporting that insurance companies are tying up their claim in endless and redundant investigations in order to avoid paying out the claim.
+Residents and businesses are reporting that insurance companies are tying up their claim in endless investigations in order to avoid paying out the claim.
 Some people have spent months waiting while adjuster after adjuster inspected the same damage over and over; meanwhile, these people are left without a livable home or operating business.
 For as long as you're not threatening legal action, insurance companies feel free to tie up your claim for months (even years).

-If your claim was denied in spite of being obviously valid, then the insurance company is playing games with you.
-They're betting that you're more likely to give up on your claim than you are to file a civil claim in court.
+If your claim was denied in spite of being valid, then the insurance company is playing games with you.
+They're betting you're more likely to give up on your claim than you are to file a civil claim.
 Statistically, they're right; most people give up on seeking relief rather than get help from a lawyer.
 However, we urge you to fight back on your recovery.
 The only way insurance companies are going to change their behavior is if we hold them accountable to it.
 More importantly, the only way you'll be able to fully recover from Hurricane Harvey and secure a financially stable future is if you fight for your claim.

 Delayed claims aren't just an inconvenience.
 People are facing a years-long battle with their insurance companies to secure the right to survive.
 Four out of five families in the U.S. can't handle a setback larger than $2,000 for a 30-day period.
 Business owners, workers, and homeowners are facing six-figure and seven-figure losses from Harvey.
 The future of South Texas is at stake.